 Search LAC Geo

-The Tropical Andes region includes the northernmost Andes ranges, from Venezuela south into Bolivia.
-The Tropical Andes Biodiversity Hotspot is the most biologically diverse of all recognized hotspots and contains about one-sixth of all plant life on Earth.
+The Tropical Andes region spans from northern Venezuela to Bolivia and includes the northernmost Andes mountain ranges.
+This region is home to the Tropical Andes Biodiversity Hotspot, the most biologically diverse of all known hotspots and harbors around one-sixth of all plant life on the planet.
+However, the Tropical Andes are encountering significant challenges that threaten their ecological significance.

 The Venezuelan Andes form the northernmost extension of the Andes Mountains system.
 Cordillera de Mérida, commonly considered the proper Venezuelan Andes, along with the Serranía del Perijá, make up the Andean natural region of Venezuela.